The phase transition for parking on Galton--Watson trees: Comments and extensions

 \section{Comments and extensions}

 We mention here a few possible developments that we hope to pursue in the future. \paragraph{On the critical case.} As mentioned in the introduction, probably the most interesting question is to study the critical case $\Theta=0$.
 We tackle this problem in a forthcoming work in the case of plane trees and study the scaling limit of the renormalized flux on $ \mathcal{T}_n$.
 In ``generic" situations, the flux is of order $n^{1/3}$ on $ \mathcal{T}_n$ and the components of parked vertices form a stable tree of parameter $3/2$.
 The components themselves are described by the growth-fragmentation trees considered in \cite{BCK18} in the context of random planar maps.
-We also find a one-parameter family of possible scaling limits when the car arrivals have a ``heavy tail" $\mu([k,\infty)) \sim c k^{-\alpha}$ with $\alpha \in (2,3)$, which is again linked to the growth-fragmentation trees considered in \cite{BBCK18}. \paragraph{Sharpness of the phase transition.} It is natural to expect that the phase transition for the parking is ``sharp" in the sense that many observables undergo a drastic change when going from the subcritical to the supercritical regime.
-For example, we expect that $\mathbb{P}( \varphi( \mathcal{T}_{n}) =0)$ decays exponentially fast in the supercritical regime, a fact known only in case $\mu$ and $\nu$ are Poisson through explicit computations, see Corollary 4.11 in \cite{LaP16}.
-We believe this is related to a large deviations principle for the fringe subtree distribution that could be of independent interest.
-Following \cite{GP19}, in the subcritical regime this time, we also conjecture that $\mathrm{Var}( \varphi( \mathcal{T}))< \infty$ and that if $\mu$ has an exponential tail, then $ \varphi( \mathcal{T})$ has an exponential tail. \paragraph{Near-critical dynamics.} Also, in the first line of the table in \ref{thm:main}, one could approach the critical case by letting $\Theta=\Theta(n)$ approach 1 with $n$ while looking at $\mathcal T_n$ and try to delimit the regimes where $\varphi(\mathcal T_n)/ \E[\varphi(\mathcal T_n)]$ has a random limit (the critical window that extends the critical regime) or a non random limit (the so called near-critical regimes).
+We also find a one-parameter family of possible scaling limits when the car arrivals have a ``heavy tail" $\mu([k,\infty)) \sim c k^{-\alpha}$ with $\alpha \in (2,3)$, which is again linked to the growth-fragmentation trees considered in \cite{BBCK18}. \paragraph{Sharpness of the phase transition.} It is natural to expect that the phase transition for the parking is ``sharp" in the sense that many observables undergo a drastic change when going from the subcritical to the supercritical regime : this has been verified by Contat \cite{C21}, who shows that $\mathbb{P}( \varphi( \mathcal{T}_{n}) =0)$ decays exponentially fast in the supercritical regime, whereas in the subcritical regime, $ \varphi( \mathcal{T})$ has an exponential tail in the linear scale, see Theorem 2 of \cite{C21} for a precise statement. \paragraph{Near-critical dynamics.} Also, in the first line of the table in Theorem \ref{thm:main}, one could approach the critical case by letting $\Theta=\Theta(n)$ approach 1 with $n$ while looking at $\mathcal T_n$ and try to delimit the regimes where $\varphi(\mathcal T_n)/ \E[\varphi(\mathcal T_n)]$ has a random limit (the critical window that extends the critical regime) or a non random limit (the so called near-critical regimes).
 We hope to be able to study the dynamical scaling limits of the parking process in the critical window and compare it with the multiplicative coalescent which appears when studying the creation of the giant component in Erd\"os--R\'enyi random graphs.
+A preprint by Contat and the first author \cite{CC20} carries out this project in the case of Cayley trees.